coursera79/getdatacourseproject/CodeBook.md

                             fBodyBodyAccJerkMag feature.

 fBodyBodyGyroMag.mean   Average for this subject and activity   numeric, range -1 to 1
-                        of the mean of the fBodyBodyGuroMag
+                        of the mean of the fBodyBodyGyroMag
                         feature.

 fBodyBodyGyroJerkMag.mean   Average for this subject and        numeric, range -1 to 1
                             activity of the mean of the
-                            fBodyBodyGuroJerkMag feature.
+                            fBodyBodyGyroJerkMag feature.

 tBodyAcc.std.X          Average for this subject and activity   numeric, range -1 to 1 tBodyAcc.std.Y          of the standard deviation of the